Insert here placeholder for dogfooding metaphor

 Well that’s just the first type jotting Notery for myself, perhaps a bit long for what I am thinking.
 But I’m eager to start tinkering now.

-The post "The Notery – An Idea for Shared Work Narrating" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (https://cogdogblog.com/2014/11/the-notery/) on November 23, 2014.
+The post "The Notery – An Idea for Shared Work Narrating" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/2014/11/the-notery/) on November 23, 2014.